 1. All the above transactions with related parties are net of Goods and Service Tax.

 2. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free.
 The settlement for these balances occurs through payment.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 March 2024, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (31 March 2023: Nil).
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates
+For the year ended 31 March 2025, the Company has not recorded impairment of receivables relating to amounts owed by related parties except as disclosed in note 8 and 18 (31 March 2024: Nil).
+This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.

 C) Other disclosures

-1. The Company is currently focused on three business segments : Consumables, Equipment and Automation, and Flares & Process Equipment Division.
+1. The Company is currently focused on three business segments : Products, Services and M&R Division.
 The Company's organisational structure and governance processes are designed to support effective management of multiple businesses while retaining focus on each one of them.

 2. The Segment revenue, results, assets and liabilities include the respective amounts identifiable to each of the segment and amounts allocated on a reasonable basis.